numbas/Numbas/README.md

 This repository is just one part of the Numbas ecosystem.
 See [the numbas organisation](http://github.com/numbas) for the other pieces, including the web-based editor, extensions, and VLE integrations.

 The Makefile in this repository collects together scripts to run the unit tests.

+API documentation for developers is at [numbas.github.io/Numbas](https://numbas.github.io/Numbas).
+This is generated using [JSDoc](http://usejsdoc.org), with [a custom template](http://github.com/numbas/numbas-jsdoc-template).
+Run `make docs` to rebuild the API documentation into `../numbas-docs`.

 ### Copyright